 When you start a Nutmeg pension we show you a forecast of how much you might accumulate over time, based on the information you entered.
 The figures are designed to give you a clear picture of what you might get from your pension pot as you approach retirement.
 They're shown in today's money after inflation of 2%.

 We calculate the expected average returns for each pension pot portfolio, as well as the spread of likely outcomes, using historical data.
 We look at the estimated returns for a portfolio of equities and government bonds in different percentages depending on the portfolio risk level.
 In general, the higher the risk of a portfolio the greater the proportion of equities — both in the UK and overseas — and a higher level of expected return.
 Find out more about our fee

-Nutmeg pensions are managed portfolios.
-Across all managed portfolios in your Nutmeg account, including VAT you pay 0.75% on your first £100k and 0.35% for everything beyond.
+Across all fully managed and socially responsible portfolios in your Nutmeg account, including VAT, you pay a management fee of 0.75% on your first £100k and 0.35% for everything beyond.
 For any fixed allocation portfolios, you pay a management fee of 0.45% on your first £100k and 0.25% on anything beyond.
-Any underlying fund costs and the effect of market spread are kept as low as possible to help you benefit from better net returns.
-Find out more about our fee
+Any underlying fund costs and the effect of market spread are kept as low as possible to help you potentially benefit from better net returns.
+Find out more about our fees.